 - Smoke detectors in existing areas shall not be required to be interconnected and hardwired where the alterations or repairs do not result in the removal of interior wall or ceiling finishes exposing the structure. - 2.
-Work on the exterior which does not require entry into the interior for inspection; such as roofing, siding, window replacements, decks and detached buildings.
+Work on the exterior which does not require entry into the interior for inspection; such as roofing, siding, chimney repairs, decks, open porch additions and detached buildings. - 3.
+Installation, alterations or repairs of plumbing, electrical, or mechanical systems that do not also require a building permit.